ACCELERATED BACHELOR OF SCIENCE IN NURSING

 Selection Process for the Accelerated Nursing Program 2015 Admission Cycle

 Application deadline for the Accelerated Nursing Program is September 15, 2014.
 Candidates selected for an interview will be contacted in October 2014.
-Admission decisions will be made and acceptance letters sent by November 1, 2014.
-For accepted candidates, attendance at an on-site orientation in Meridian, Idaho will be required in early December 2014.
+Admission decisions will be made and acceptance letters sent by November 15, 2014.
+For accepted candidates, attendance at an on-site orientation in Meridian, Idaho will be required.

 Applicant selection is based upon: